nipreps/eddymotion/README.md

 # EddyMotionCorrection

-Open-source eddy-current and head-motion correction for dMRI, an extension of QSIprep's SHOREline algorithm for multiple diffusion models in pure python.
+Pure python eddy-current and head-motion correction for diffusion MRI-- an extension of QSIprep's SHOREline algorithm for multiple diffusion models.

 ![Before and After](emc_reg.gif)